audrasmi/RFFLSCAD/transforms.scad.md

 ------ | ----------------------
-rots   | Array of angles, in degrees, to make copies at. (optional) count  | number of evenly distributed copies, rotated around a circle. (optional) offset | Angle offset in degrees, for use with count.
+rots   | Array of angles, in degrees, to make copies at. (optional) count  | number of evenly distributed copies, rotated around a circle. (optional) offset | Angle offset in degrees, for use with `count`.

 Example: